Working Capital Fund

 Drug-Free Workplace Program (DFWP)

-HR administers both applicant and employee random drug testing on a nationwide basis for OBDs, US Attorneys, Executive Office for Immigration Review, Executive Office for the US Trustees, Office of the Inspector General, Office of Justice Programs, Treasury's Bureau of Engraving and Printing, and the National Archives.
+HR administers both applicant and employee random drug testing on a nationwide basis for participating customers in compliance with Executive Order 12564, “Drug-Free Federal Workplace”.
 HR contracts with the Department of the Interior to operate a collection facility for urine sample collection and analysis for tentative hires in the metropolitan area and collections for employees selected for random testing.
 HR reports to Congress and the US Department of Health and Human Services on the status of drug testing, and updates applicable DOJ policy.
 HR arranges collection of all applicant and random tests outside the metropolitan area.
 HR conducts follow-up testing for employees, referred by supervisors, who undergo counseling, or rehabilitation programs, for illegal drug use.
 HR refers employees to the Employee Assistance Program for counseling services.
 HR oversees functions involving the use of medical review officers, who must confirm positive test results from the laboratory analysis.

 Basis of Reimbursement

-Personnel Services are available at full- or limited-service rates.
-The limited service rate is available to staffs with delegated personnel authority.
 Charges for Personnel Services and Department-wide services are calculated based on the number of employees, excluding volunteers, in the National Finance Center database for the billing pay period.
+Charges for DFWP are calculated based on the number of employees, excluding volunteers, in the National Finance Center database in a designated pay period.

 Point of Contact: Tara Lawson, (202) 616-3712